barionleg/ANTs_wiki/Deprecated-or-legacy-ANTs-programs.md

 ## ANTSJacobian (CreateJacobianDeterminantImage)

-`CreateJacobianDeterminantImage` is the older program it is still used in the ANTs scripts. `ANTSJacobian` was intended to replace it but is no longer under active development.
+`CreateJacobianDeterminantImage` is the older program it is still used in the ANTs scripts. `ANTSJacobian` was intended to replace it but is no longer under active development, and is not recommended.

 ## KellySlater (KellyKapowski)